 All new students will receive an information pack prior to starting, which contains a health form on which parents/guardians will be able to advise the school of any relevant medical information.
 It is essential that the school is informed of any changes to a studentâ€™s medical circumstance so that our records remain up to date.

 Parents/guardians of children with conditions that staff need to be aware of from the first day of admission, e.g. nut allergies, are asked to meet with the first aider to agree procedures in the case of an emergency.

 If a student has medical needs that require managing in school or that are severe or complex, the first aider will meet with parents to create a Health Care Plan.

-Regular medical inspections and vaccinations are carried out at school.
+Vaccinations are carried out at school by the Southern Health Immunisation Team.
 Parents/ guardians are informed of these in advance in case they wish to be present.